Rulovargas/Rulovargas/README.md

 - 👋 Hi, I’m @Rulovargas
-- 👀 I’m interested in become a frontend developer
+- 👀 I’m interested in become in a frontend developer
 - 🌱 I’m currently learning javascript, HTML, CSS, etc
 - 📫 How to reach me...
 IG @rulovace